-In addition, the Charity is showing income from donated services of €153,410 (2021: €126,846), representing the value of staff, serviced accommodation and other services provided by the University for the running of the Foundation during the year.
-The value of these donated services in 2022 is also recorded as part of the cost of raising funds, €151,934 (2021: €119,247).
+In addition, the Charity is showing income from donated services of €180,336 (2022: €153,410), representing the value of staff, serviced accommodation and other services provided by the University for the running of the Foundation during the year.
+The value of these donated services in 2023 is also recorded as part of the cost of raising funds, €180,336 (2022: €151,934).

-Disbursements are up 35% on the previous year (2021: down by 23%) which is due to increased university activity levels and associated costs for programmes that the Foundation is supporting due to the lifting of the COVID-19 restrictions.
+Disbursements are down 15% on the previous year (2022: up by 35%) which is due to the timing of requests from the university and activity levels with associated costs for programmes that the Foundation is supporting.
 Any funds received by the Foundation are disbursed to the University when requested.

 The principal funding sources in terms of geographical breakdown are given in Note 8 to the financial statements.
-In terms of donor type, 48% of donations received in 2022 came from individuals, up from 39% in the previous year, and 21% came from corporate donors, down from 22% in the previous year.
-Other donation sources decreased to 31% in 2022 from 39% the previous year.
+In terms of donor type, 26% of donations received in 2023 came from individuals, down from 48% in the previous year, and 28% came from corporate donors, up from 21% in the previous year.
+Donations received included 36% from trusts and foundations, up from 25% in the previous year, and donations from other sources amounted to 10%, up from 6% in the previous year.

 Overall, these financial results show strong underlying income from charitable activities, supporting a stable and sustainable level of disbursements to the University.
-In addition, with total funds of €7,023,376 (2021: €5,371,792), of which €1,678,287 (2021: €1,336,824) are in unrestricted funds, the Foundation is well positioned to serve the growing funding requirements of the University over the coming years.
+In addition, with total funds of €8,250,074 (2022: €7,023,376), of which €1,314,425 (2022: €1,678,287) are in unrestricted funds, the Foundation is well positioned to serve the growing funding requirements of the University over the coming years.